 It is notable that the X100F has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A3 does not feature such a mic input.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-A3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5, while the X100F was followed by the Fujifilm X100V.
+Both the X-A3 and the X100F have been discontinued, but can regularly be found used on eBay.
+The X-A3 was replaced by the Fujifilm X-A5, while the X100F was followed by the Fujifilm X100V.
 Further information on the features and operation of the X-A3 and X100F can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Fujifilm X100F Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-A3 and the Fujifilm X100F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.